Romeo60/swapi-server/README.md

 # swapi-server

-An apollo server wrapping the StarWars API from https://swapi.dev/api/
+An apollo server wrapping the StarWars API at https://swapi.dev/api/